brandonkal/inkjet/README.md

 ### Optional flags

 You can define a list of optional flags for your commands.
 The flag name is injected into the script's scope as an environment variable.
+If a flag name includes a `-` it will be replaced with an underscore (i.e. `--no-color` becomes `no_color`)

 It is important to note that `inkjet` auto injects a very common `boolean` flag called `verbose` into every single command even if it's not used.
 This saves a bit of typing for you!
 This means every command implicitly has a `-v` and `--verbose` flag already.
 The value of the `$verbose` environment variable is either `"true"` or simply unset/non-existent.